Research Links to King Cobra Topics

 Vern’s Note – this covers behaviors observed by a male king cobra over a period of three months.
 Stalking of pit vipers as primary prey is revealed.
 King cobras display extreme dedication to hunting their prey, including climbing high up into the canopy to follow the relatively small meal of a pit viper.
 Kings were observed to eat a pit viper just over once every three days.
 This is a fascinating article.
 Must read.

 Romulus Whitaker, Matt Goode, and P. Gowri Shankar.
 Application of Radio Telemetry Techniques in Snake Research: King Cobra in Agumbe Karnataka, India. in Wildlife Science.
-Download free PDF here.
+Download free PDF (link went bad, removed).

 Vern’s Note – this is an excellent overview of the radio telemetry process used in tracking king cobras.
 It mentions a bit about the process, the technology, and some of the behaviors observed as a result of using this technology.